-Contributed to the achievement of record revenues of \$13,453 million and \$26.20 Non-GAAP diluted EPS for the year ended December 31, 2018, versus targets of \$12,780 million and \$24.74, respectively.

-- Significantly improved our Finance organization structure and key processes, including improved financial forecasting and planning and tax and treasury planning. - Added substantial value to our business development activities and the diversification of our pipeline. - Contributed to the return of approximately \$4.4 billion to stockholders in 2018 through share repurchases under our 2018 Share Repurchase Program and 2016 Share Repurchase Program. - Contributed to excellent interactions with investors leading to transparent and trusted dialogue. - Contributed to improvements in our core processes to improve operating efficiencies, capital allocation and asset optimization while adhering to our core values. - Supported our Board of Directors, the CEO and executive team.
+- Contributed to the achievement of revenues of \$14,378 million and \$33.57 Non-GAAP diluted EPS for the year ended December 31, 2019, versus targets of \$13,680 million and \$28.50, respectively. - Significantly improved our Finance and IT organization structure, including improved financial forecasting and planning and tax and treasury planning. - Excelled in leadership of our Finance organization. - Contributed to our business development activities and the diversification of our pipeline. - Contributed to the return of approximately \$5.9 billion to stockholders in 2019 through share repurchases under our March 2019 Share Repurchase Program and 2018 Share Repurchase Program. - Contributed to interactions with investors that led to transparent and productive dialogue. - Contributed to improvements in our core processes to improve operating efficiencies, capital allocation and asset optimization while adhering to our core values. - Supported our Board of Directors, the CEO and executive team.